General Terms and Conditions and Client Information

 1) Scope of Application

-1.1 These General Terms and Conditions of the company Uhrenworld München Center GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of the company Uhrenworld München Center GmbH (hereinafter referred to as "Seller”) shall apply to all contracts concluded between a consumer or a trader (hereinafter referred to as "Client”) and the Seller relating to all goods and/or services presented in the Seller's online shop.
 The inclusion of the Client’s own conditions is herewith objected to, unless other terms have been stipulated.

 2) Conclusion of the Contract